 According to a 2004 UK Kennel Club study, the median Weimaraner lifespan is 11 years and 2 months.
 This lines up with this 2010 study of 242 Weimaraners that found the average lifespan to be 11.1 years.
 However, another study was a bit more optimistic, putting the Weimaraner lifespan at 12.6 years.

 The longest living Weimaraner lived to 18 years and 10 months of age.
 This is obviously very unusual for most breeds of dog, especially larger ones.
 Although working breeds with a healthy shape do tend to longer than average.

 Although size plays a role in a dog’s lifespan, genetics, structure, and lifestyle will all impact a dog’s health and lifespan.

 How Diet Impacts the Weimaraner Lifespan

-Although there’s no known cause for bloat, feeding your dog smaller meals during the day can reduce the risk.
-So, make sure to avoid exercise for at least an hour after eating.
+Feeding your dog smaller meals during the day can reduce the risk.
+Make sure to avoid exercise for at least an hour after eating.

 Dogs who don’t get plenty of daily activity and mental stimulation can become high-strung and edgy.

 However, over exercising young dogs can lead to joint problems, so there is a balance to be found here when they are younger.